Want to spend less on motorcycle insurance?

 Once the rust is completely removed, wash the part with soap water followed by clean water, and wipe it dry.
 Allow the part to completely dry.

-Inspect the part.
 If the part looks nice and shiny, and the exposed base metal is limited only to tiny points/scratches, continue to step 3.

 However, if there are large areas of exposed base metal, you may use the part by compromising its appearance, or the other option is getting it re-chrome plated.
 The part can become rusty again if used as it is.

-Inquire about the cost of re-chrome plating and analyze if buying a replacement part is more economical than going for re-chrome plating.
+Ask about the cost of re-chrome plating and analyze if buying a replacement part is more economical than going for re-chrome plating.

 Step 3: Apply a metal polish or wax on the chrome area as directed by its manufacturer.

-- Soft cloth
+- Soft cloth.